iVis-at-Bilkent/sbgnviz.js/README.md

 `instance.saveAsSbgnml(filename[, version])`
 Exports the current graph to an sbgnml file with the given filename.
 A SBGN-ML version can be provided, either 0.2 or 0.3.
 No version defaults to 0.3.

+`instance.saveAsNwt(filename[, version])`
+Exports the current graph to an nwt file with the given filename.
+A version can be provided, either 0.2 or 0.3.
+No version defaults to 0.3.

+`instance.saveAsPlainSif(filename)`
+Exports the current graph to a plain SIF file with the given filename.

+`instance.loadSIFFile(file, layoutBy, callback)`
+Loads the given SIF file.
+Optional layoutBy parameter would either be a function that runs a layout or layout options data.
+Also, optionally apply a callback function upon loading.

+`instance.loadNwtFile(file[, callback])`
+Loads the given nwt file.
+Optionally apply a callback function upon loading.
+Callback accepts the file as an xml string as argument.

 `instance.enablePorts()`
 Enable node ports.